CephalofairGames/merc-packs-faq/index.md

 <br>
 <p><b>Who does 'you' refer to on a Command action?</b> Everything on a Command action is written from the Bear's perspective.
 'You' refers to the Bear.</p>

 <p><b>Concentrated Rage (1, bot)</b> If the Bear attacks an enemy with Retaliate, do I add one token or two?</p> Two, if the Bear is damaged from the Retaliate.
-One for the attack, and one more if the Bear suffers Retaliate damage.
+One for the attack, and one more if the Bear suffers Retaliate damage.</p>

 </details>
 <br>